 All the steps are combined onto a single set of webpages on the vTaiwan website so that the public and public servants alike can easily track the progress of an issue.
 Taiwan’s Digital Minister stresses that the process is flexible and the path often deviates from this roadmap.
 Some issues have taken as few as three months to settle while others have taken over a year.

 What are the outcomes?

 In Taiwan, 200,000 people have participated in this open policymaking process to define the problem around such complex issues as Uber, telemedicine, online alcohol sales and other hard topics.
 More than 80% of processes once initiated lead to “decisive government action.”
 The Taiwanese have used the process to formulate 26 pieces of national legislation over the last five years.

 What does it cost?

 The vTaiwan process uses a number of different tools, most of which are free.
 Pol.is is free to use and also open source.
 The vTaiwan process was supported pro bono by the organization that develops and maintains pol.is, which provides support at negotiable fees.
-The entire process is run and maintained by volunteers with support from the government’s Digital Ministry, which spends about $100,000 on the project.
+The entire process is run and maintained by volunteers with support from the government’s Digital Ministry. [a]

 What are the benefits?